Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 three times cooked chicken by Lao Sze Chuan by Chicago Chinatown Restaurant by Authentic Food Quest

-Already satisfied from our previous Chinese restaurants stops, Philip warned us to make room.
-This was our biggest food stop on the tour and we were not disappointed.
+Already satisfied from our previous Chinese restaurant stops, Philip warned us to make room.
+This was our biggest food stop on the tour, and we were not disappointed.

 Seated around a large round table with a rotating center, several dishes started appearing on the table.